-Figure 4 shows the simulated distribution of the relative return X_n from the beta-persistence t-noise model with $A_n \stackrel{d}{=} \text{Beta}(50, 101.51)$ and $B_n \stackrel{d}{=} 0.0278 \times T(2.4)$ compared to the observed relative-return distribution for the fund-of-fund strategy.
-Comparing figures 1 and 4, we see that the beta-persistence t-noise model approximates the observed relative-return distribution much better than the constant-persistence normal-noise model does.
-The two-sample Kolmogorov-Smirnov test also statistically shows that we cannot reject the hypothesis that the simulated data and empirical data come from the same distribution, with a p-value of 0.3080.
-(The high p-value indicates that we cannot reject the hypothesis that the two random variables are drawn from the same distribution; see for example Massey 1951.)
+Figure 4 shows the simulated distribution of the relative return $X_n$ from the beta-persistence t-noise model with $A_n \stackrel{d}{=} Beta(50, 101.51)$ and $B_n \stackrel{d}{=} 0.0278 \cdot T(2.4)$ compared to the observed relativereturn distribution for the fund-of-fund strategy.
+Comparing Figures 1 and 4, we see that the beta-persistence t-noise model approximates the observed relative-return distribution much better than the constant-persistence normal-noise model does.
+The two-sample Kolmogorov-Smirnov test also statistically shows that we cannot reject the hypothesis that the simulated data and empirical data come from the same distribution, with p value of 0.3080 (The high p value indicates that we cannot reject the hypothesis that the two random variables are drawn from the same distribution; e.g., see Massey (1951).)

-However, looking closely at figure 4, we see that the observed relative-return distribution still has heavier tails than predicted by the model, especially in the left tail.
-That conclusion is confirmed by the Q-Q plot in figure 4(c).
+However, looking closely at Figure 4, we see that the observed relative-return distribution still has heavier tails than predicted by the model, especially in the left tail.
+That conclusion is confirmed by the Q-Q plot in Figure 4(c).

 6.3.
-The beta-persistence empirical-noise model
+The Beta-Persistence Empirical-Noise Model

-A relatively simple way to obtain a better fit to the data within the beta-persistence class of models is to let B_n have the observed empirical distribution for $X_n - \gamma X{n-1}$, using the estimated value of γ .
-This automatically gives B_n and its estimated variance σ_b^2 .
+A relatively simple way to obtain a better fit to the data within the beta-persistence class of models is to let $B_n$ have the observed empirical distribution for $X_n - \gamma X{n-1}$ , using the estimated value of $\gamma$ .
+This automatically gives $B_n$ and its estimated variance $\sigma_b^2$ .
 It now goes further to directly match the shape.
-This procedure works quite well, as we show in appendix G. Overall, the approach works well if we are content to use the model for simulation.
-However, we might want a parametric model, with not too many parameters, so we consider further refinements.
+This procedure works quite well, as we show in Appendix §G. Overall, the approach works well if we are content to use the model for simulation.
+However, we might want a parameteric model, with not too many parameters, so we consider further refinements.

 6.4.
-The beta-persistence mixed-noise model
+The Beta-Persistence Mixed-Noise Model

 Since the beta-persistence t-noise model did not adequately capture the heavy left tail of the observed relative-return distribution for the fund-of-fund strategy, we continue to search for a better parametric model.
-In order to match this feature better, we consider a mixture of two distributions for our noise distribution.
+In order to better match this feature, we consider a mixture of two distributions for our noise distribution.
 We do this both to illustrate the flexibility of our general modelling framework and to obtain a better fit.